datquocnguyen/BioPosDep/README.md

-# Pre-trained models for biomedical POS tagging and dependency parsing
+# Biomedical POS tagging and dependency parsing models

-Pre-trained models for biomedical POS tagging and dependency parsing are trained on  [GENIA](http://www.geniaproject.org/) and [CRAFT](http://BioPosDep-corpora.sourceforge.net/CRAFT/).
-See [our following paper](https://doi.org/10.1186/s12859-019-2604-0) for more details:
+Biomedical POS tagging and dependency parsing models are trained on  [GENIA](http://www.geniaproject.org/) and [CRAFT](http://BioPosDep-corpora.sourceforge.net/CRAFT/).
+See [our following paper](https://arxiv.org/abs/1808.03731) for more details:

 	@Article{NguyenK2019,
 	author="Nguyen, Dat Quoc and Verspoor, Karin",